Return and reintegration of forcibly displaced people and international migrants (completed)

 The project evaluates the needs of the target groups and the labour market in each host country and country of origin.

-- In The Gambia, two training courses have been developed in the field of small solar home systems and rural mechanics.
+- In The Gambia, 2 training courses in the fields of small solar home systems and rural mechanics have been developed and were launched in September 2019.
+37 people are currently participating in these state-certified training courses.
 22 teachers have already been trained for this purpose.
 The GTTI site in Mansa Konko has been renovated and the equipment of the administrative and training facilities has been improved.

 - In Kyrgyzstan, an information centre has been set up for returning migrant workers.
 Reintegration models have been developed through the recognition of certificates and skills acquired abroad.
-Nine returnees received a state-accredited certificate for the profession of chef.
-In addition, returning migrant workers with entrepreneurial ambitions receive advice, are connected with business associations and participate in business training courses.
-50 returnees have already taken part in entrepreneurial training.
-Of these, 28 completed the course and 17 have already successfully founded a company.
+24 returnees received a state-accredited certificate for the professions of chef, stucco, painter and plasterer.
+In addition, returning migrant workers with entrepreneurial ambitions received advice, were connected with business associations and participated in business training courses.
+120 returnees have taken part in entrepreneurial trainings and 51 of them have already successfully set up their own business.
 An app has been developed to help improve job placement.
-So far, 44 companies and around 700 returning migrants are using the service.
+So far, over 120 companies and around 2000 returning migrants are using the service.

-- In Mexico, the network for (re)integration currently comprises 23 NGOs.
-Three dialogue formats between NGOs, the government, private sector, academia and international organisations have been organised to discuss local strategies for handling migration, new state programmes and the integration of migrants into the labour market.
+- In Mexico, the network for (re)integration currently comprises 28 NGOs.
+156 people from 76 institutions of civil society, government, the private sector, academia and international organisations participated in four dialogue formats.
+Topics were local strategies for handling migration, new state programmes for migration and the integration of migrants into the labour market.
+NGOs and state institutions work together to meet the needs of returnees, migrants and forcibly displaced people.